Michael F Michelis

 3rd Annual Kidney Congress

-Conference series takes the pleasure of inviting people from all over the world to take part in the 3rd Annual Kidney Congress which is going to be held in New York, USA during October 19-20, 2018.The conference aims at bringing people from all over the world under one platform for timely exchange of innovative ideas in the field of Nephrology and renal care.
+Conference Series LLC Ltd takes the pleasure of inviting people from all over the world to take part in the 3rd Annual Kidney Congress which is going to be held in New York, USA during October 19-20, 2018.The conference aims at bringing people from all over the world under one platform for timely exchange of innovative ideas in the field of Nephrology and renal care.
 The conference includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions conducted by eminent speakers and scholars bearing reputed degrees in the field of Nephrology and related science.

 Kidney 2018 conference deals with all the therapeutic aspects and remedial technologies In the field of renal science providing a roof for all the people, nephrologists and kidney specialists from leading universities and research institutions to foster their ideas and bring collaboration and advancements in the field of nephrology across the globe.